Table of Contents

 - 21-hydroxylase deficiency is the most common form of CAH representing over 90% of the cases.

 Classification of Congenital Adrenal Hyperplasia

-Generally, every enzyme in the chain of the synthesis of steroid hormones can be affected by a defect.
+Generally, every enzyme in the chain of synthesis of the steroid hormones can be affected by a defect.
 Depending on the affected enzyme, the clinical appearance can vary.
-The following enzymes are most frequently affected by a defect:
+Most frequently affected by a defect are the enzymes:

-The damage of an enzyme can be complete or incomplete which causes differently pronounced pathologies to occur (see below).
+The damage to an enzyme can be complete or incomplete which causes differently pronounced pathologies to occur (see below).

 As the 21-hydroxylase defect is the most common cause of congenital adrenal hyperplasia, with presence in 95 % of the cases, the rest of the article with focus on this defect.

 Pathophysiology of Congenital Adrenal Hyperplasia

-Due to the defect of the 21-hydroxylase, cortisol is not or only to some extent.
+Due to the defect in 21-hydroxylase, cortisol is not produced, or is only produced to some extent.
 Thus, the disease may vary in phenotypic presentation depending on the amount of secreted hormone.
 The deficiency triggers an increased release of ACTH from the pituitary due to a lack of negative feedback in the superior hormone centers.
-The ACTH stimulates the adrenal cortex, afterward, a hyperplasia of it occurs.
+The ACTH stimulates the adrenal cortex, and it results in a hyperplasia.